horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 - When you type the name of a website, the browser goes and asks the server if it has this website.
-- There are 2 types of servers involved here: server 1 - knows where website is / tells address of the website<br>
+- There are 2 types of servers involved here: <br>
+server 1 - knows where website is / tells address of the website<br>
 server 2 - the one who actually hosts the website.<br>
 server 2 then gives the information to server 1 which further gives it to the browser and